MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-plan.md

 - Microsoft Phone System
 - Microsoft Teams + Skype for Business Plan 2 if included in Licensing Sku
-- Microsoft Audio Conferencing (please read the notes and the paragraph below to see specific examples whed the license is requried)
+- Microsoft Audio Conferencing (please read the notes and the paragraph below for specific examples about when the license is required)

 > [!NOTE]
 > Skype for Business Plan should not be removed from any licensing SKU where it is included.